Minister: Over 10,000 migrants stopped from entering Greece

 The agency called on Greece to “seriously investigate” the reports.

-“UNHCR fully respects the legitimate right of states to control their borders and recognizes the challenges posed by mixed migration movements at the external borders of the EU,” it said.
-“However, states must guarantee and safeguard the rights of those seeking international protection in accordance with national, European and international law.”

-According to UNHCR figures, 11,500 asylum-seekers have reached Greece this year.
+According to UNHCR figures, nearly 12,000 asylum-seekers have reached Greece this year.
 The total number of arrivals by sea and land in all of 2019 was about 75,000.

 Greece has beefed up patrols along the land and sea border with Turkey, particularly after Ankara sent thousands of migrants to the land border in March, saying its own frontier to the European Union was open for anyone wanting to head into the EU.

-The government has insisted it has the right to protect the country’s borders from people attempting to enter clandestinely.
+Athens has insisted it has the right to protect its borders from people attempting to enter clandestinely.
 The European border patrol agency Frontex is also assisting in patrolling Greece’s eastern border, with 13 boats, four planes and one helicopter, as well as 650 officers and 72 patrol cars.

+Previous years saw a modicum of cooperation between the Greek and Turkish coast guards.
+Under a 2016 EU-Turkey deal, Turkish authorities agreed to crack down on migration flows toward Greece, including by stopping boats heading to the Greek islands.

+But Greek authorities say the Turkish coast guard no longer responds to their calls when migrant boats are sighted.

 Sign up for Daily Newsletters